Simulation Quantization: An Application of Physical Versions of the Church-Turing Thesis: Nonlinear Oscillators

+Simulation quantization is, so to speak, a hardware-level quantization of the simulated classical system.
+Presumably, this hardware-level (physical) quantization induces a software-level map between the mathematical models of the classical system and the simulating quantum system.
+Again, with no pretense to mathematical rigor, let $C$ denote a finitely realizable classical system and $Q_\mathrm{U}(C)$ its simulation quantization, $sq:C\to Q_\mathrm{U}(C)$.
+Under the assumption that $C$ can be mathematically modeled by a symplectic phase space $(P_C,\omega_C)$, and $Q_\mathrm{U}(C)$ by a Hilbert space $\mathcal{H}_{Q_\mathrm{U}(C)}$, simulation quantization induces a mathematical (software-level) full-quantization map $\rho_\mathrm{sq}$ defined by the following commutative diagram

+Here, $C^\infty(P_C)$ stands for the algebra of classical observables on the phase space $P_C$; $\mathcal{A}\left(\mathcal{H}_{Q_\mathrm{U}(C)}\right)$, the corresponding algebra of self-adjoint operators on the Hilbert space $\mathcal{H}_{Q_\mathrm{U}(C)}$; and $\varphi_C$, $\varphi_Q$ are maps associating the usual mathematical models to the physical systems $C$ and $Q_\mathrm{U}\left(C\right)$, respectively.
+Note, the existence of these modeling maps $\varphi_C$ and $\varphi_Q$ has nothing to do with quantization, per se.
+The maps signify only the possibility of finding a mathematical description of the given classical and quantum systems.
+In particular, while it may be difficult to work out the quantum mechanical model implied by $\varphi_Q$, unlike the case with conventional mathematical approaches to full quantization, there is no known theoretical obstruction to doing so.

+Whether or not one can determine the full quantization map $\rho_\mathrm{sq}$, simulation quantization based on the CT principle fundamentally alters the quantization problem by locating it entirely within the quantum domain.
+This means any mathematical obstructions to full quantization are now obstructions to producing the Hilbert space representation, the image of the modeling map $\varphi_Q$, associated with a known quantum system, the quantum simulation produced by simulation quantization.
+It is perhaps also worth noting that the mathematical, full-quantization problem can be pulled back to the classical domain: take a given quantum system, apply simulation dequantization, determine the mathematical description of the resulting classical system, and then return to the quantum domain via simulation quantization.
+Presumably even quantum systems with spin degrees of freedom can be quantized in this way.

-Physical instantiations of the CT thesis similarly affect the correspondence principle.
-Because every finitely realizable classical system has a unique quantum simulation, there is a new correspondence principle in which quantum systems correspond to other quantum systems, the simulations of classical systems.
-In this sense, classical physics emerges not as $h\to0$, but in some quantum simulation limit.
+As mentioned earlier, physical versions of the CT thesis would likely change our understanding of the correspondence principle.
+Because every finitely realizable classical system has a unique quantum simulation, an alternative correspondence principle arises in which quantum systems correspond to other quantum systems, the simulations of classical systems.
+Classical physics emerges then not as Planck's constant $h\to0$, but rather through dequantization of the intensive simulation limit of an entirely quantum correspondence.